truvatech/truvatech/README.md

 - 👋 Hi, I’m Yannick

-I am currently working on developing and deploying Docker based solutions to Amazon ECS & Fargate.
+I am currently working on developing and deploying Kubernetes based solutions to Amazon EKS.

 Mostly migrating my client's legacy solutions for ease with which to centralize monitoring and management.